 Tishbi is an internationally renowned winery that produces about a million bottles a year.
 Here you can enjoy wine tasting and workshops on wine pairing.
 There are also guided tours and a restaurant on site.

-Located in Benyamina, minutes from Zichron Ya’akov this winery was established by the third generation of a local farming family and has deep roots in the community and land.
+Located in Binyamina, minutes from Zichron Ya’akov this winery was established by the third generation of a local farming family and has deep roots in the community and land.
 They use only grapes from the HaNadiv Valley and carefully cultivate them using innovative methods.

-This is one of Israel’s oldest wine-making establishments; founded in 1952 in the quaint village of Benyamina.
+This is one of Israel’s oldest wine-making establishments; founded in 1952 in the quaint village of Binyamina.
 They produce a wide variety of wines under five labels.
 The winery is housed in a heritage building and offers wine tours, workshops and grape juice tastings.